ItinerisLtd/wc-asperato/README.md

 **For Itineris team only:** [Asperato](https://asperato.com/) is not up to Itineris standards.
 Using this plugin requires **prior approval** from the PHP team.

+## Not Supported / Not Implemented

+- camid

 ## Test Credentials